brianglass/anastasis/files/kontakion_32.md

 Let us be armed as a company against the calumniators.
 Let us all toil, let us wrestle steadfastly, until we have thrown them.
-Let us say with boldness to the sons of perdition, Â‘Where is he, whom you held as a corpse in a tomb?
+Let us say with boldness to the sons of perdition, ‘Where is he, whom you held as a corpse in a tomb?
 Where is the one whom the soldiers were guarding,
 And your seals protecting?
 How was he stolen?
 How was he taken up?
 Who spirited him away?
 Who carried him off?
 He stolen was he from the grave?
-How then from the firmament Has he sent now to us and declared to us, Â‘Do not be afraid of them.
+How then from the firmament Has he sent now to us and declared to us, ‘Do not be afraid of them.
 They will not overcome you, for I said to you,
-Â‘I am not parting from you.
-I am with you and there is no one against you.Â’?Â’Â’
+‘I am not parting from you.
+I am with you and there is no one against you.’?’’

 **